 Figure 57.
-Relationship of JNTC Accreditation to JNTC Certification

-2. Purpose.
-JNTC Accreditation reviews a program's ability to train to selected joint tasks by assessing the JTE the program is able to provide.
-Accreditation provides an external validation and confirmation of the joint training capabilities of the program.
+Relationship of JNTC Accreditation to JNTC Certification provides an external validation and confirmation of the joint training capabilities of the program.
 JNTC Accreditation also identifies where capabilities meet and do not meet the standards which can help inform future enhancements to the program.